Professor Samuel G Charlton

 Qualifications: BA San Jose MA, PhD New Mexico

 Dr Charlton received his PhD in Experimental Psychology from the University of New Mexico.
-Since then, he has held positions at the University of Albuquerque, the Veterans Administration Medical Center in New Mexico, the BDM Corporation, and the US Air Force Operational Test & Evaluation Center.
+Following that, he held positions at the University of Albuquerque, the Veterans Administration Medical Center in New Mexico, the BDM Corporation, and the US Air Force Operational Test & Evaluation Center before moving to New Zealand to take up a position at the University of Waikato in 1995.

 Attention, memory, skilled performance